CoderDojo-Content/Beginner-Wearables/en/complete-a-wearable-circuit.md

  ![](/assets/tiny_stitches_triple_80_650.png)

 7. You now have half of your circuit sewn.
 To complete the circuit, you need to connect the **+** hole on the LED with the **+** hole on the battery holder.
 Use the same method you already used to connect the **negatives**.
-I am not including a switch, but you could if you wanted, using a third piece of thread as before.
-Some battery holders also have a built-in switch.
+I am not including a switch in this circuit, but you could if you wanted, using a third piece of thread as before.
  * *Important!* Make sure the path for your **positive** thread *does not cross or touch* the **negative** thread or any edges of the battery holder anywhere.
 Remember, this would cause a **short circuit** (a bad thing)!
 ![](/assets/sewing_complete_double_100_650.png)